angus-g/mom6-spurious/writing/paper/introduction.md

 To allow generalised vertical coordinates, models often make use of an arbitrary Lagrangian-Eulerian (ALE) scheme.
 There are two general implementations of ALE in ocean models, depending on the reference frame of the model (Margolin & Shashkov, 2003; Leclair & Madec, 2011).
 In quasi-Eulerian models, the vertical grid is unable to move during the dynamics phase, when the equations of motion are solved.
 When a new vertical grid is computed, its motion relative to the old vertical grid is calculated as a vertical velocity, which is then used in a vertical advection equation to move coordinate surfaces (Kasahara, 1974).
 There is a spurious mixing component associated with the use of an advection scheme in this implementation.

 The quasi-Lagrangian algorithm (Hirt et al., 1974) is for models which are implemented in a Lagrangian frame of reference.
 Here, the vertical grid moves during the dynamics phase.
 During the regridding phase, the new vertical grid is calculated.
 Finally, there is the remapping phase, during which the model state is mapped onto the new grid, often with an algorithm that conserves total tracers.

-- mention that we're working with quasi-Lagrangian aka regridding/remapping
-- mention the mechanism by which remapping can spuriously mix -- good link to next paragraph
+Spurious mixing may occur during the remapping phase, depending on both the new grid and the subgrid scale reconstruction of tracers on the old grid.
+This is the algorithm used by MOM6, the model we are evaluating.

 White & Adcroft (2008) demonstrated the development and implementation of an accurate reconstruction scheme for the remapping stage of ALE, with their piecewise quartic method (PQM).
-The impacts of different regridding and remapping schemes were considered by White et al. (2009), comparing their spurious diffusion in terms of the change of volume distributions across density classes.
+The impacts of different regridding and remapping schemes were considered by White et al. (2009), comparing their spurious mixing in terms of the change of volume distributions across density classes.
+Neither of these studies explicitly quantified the spurious mixing in terms of the entire spurious mixing present in the model, or a comparison to the spurious mixing by advection.
+Formulating this comparison is one of the aims of this paper.

-- expand, mention how we can contribute

 ## Evaluating/diagnosing spurious mixing
 In attempting to evaluate the performance of numerical schemes with regard to spurious mixing, there is no consensus on the diagnostic technique to use.
 Griffies et al. (2000) used an effective diapycnal diffusivity, which allows for direct comparison between the spurious mixing and expected oceanic values.
 However, because it uses a reference density profile compiled from the entire domain, the effective diffusivity is only a single idealised vertical profile, and can't be mapped back to real space in any meaningful manner.